-Portobello mushrooms are large in their size (at least 4”/10 cm in diameter), have brownish color and a deep musty smell.
-They are high in potassium, essential amino acids, vitamin B and a great source of protein.
-They are low in calories, fat-free and have a meaty texture.
-They are usually eaten broiled, grilled, baked, sautéed or as a replacement for hamburgers in vegetarian recipes.
+Portobello mushrooms are large in their size (at least 4”/10 cm in diameter), and have a brownish color and a deep musty smell.
+They are high in potassium, essential amino acids, vitamin B, and a great source of protein.
+They are low in calories, fat-free, and have a meaty texture.
+They are usually eaten broiled, grilled, baked, sautéed, or as a replacement for hamburgers in vegetarian recipes.
 Portobello mushroom is a great choice if you’re watching your waistline.

 - 2 tsps olive oil